ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

  <td><img src="/Logo/user_sally.jpg" width=45%>
  <a href="https://github.com/ChrisEssery/group-project/blob/dev/Portfolio/UX_Design.md#identification-of-users-and-stakeholders">
  <br>Sally </a> <br /> As a user, I want to challenge myself.</td>
- <td>Leaderboard</td>
+ <td>Profile page</td>
- <td>Build a leaderboard</td>
+ <td>Build user profile page</td>
- <td>I like the look of this leaderboard.
-It would be good to have a profile page as well so I know what my most recent scores are.</td>
+ <td>This profile page feature is just what I was hoping for.
+I like that I can see my most recent games as well as my scores in those games.
+It is easy to navigate.</td>
 </tr>
 <tr>
 <td><img src="/Logo/manager_jack.jpg" width=45%>
 <a href="https://github.com/ChrisEssery/group-project/blob/dev/Portfolio/UX_Design.md#identification-of-users-and-stakeholders">
-<br>Simon </a> <br /> As a product manger, I believe the end-users should enjoy using the product.</td>
+<br>Simon </a> <br /> As a product manger, I believe the end-users should enjoy using the product and understand how it works.</td>
-<td>Leaderboard</td>
+<td>Leaderboard/Demo video</td>
-<td>Build a leaderboard</td>
+<td>Leaderboard/Start creating the introduction demo video</td>
-<td>The leaderboard looks good, but I think you need make sure the users know what the scores stand for, and create a profile page for the users so that they can recall what their profile name is and what games they have been playing.</td>
+<td>The leaderboard looks good, but I think you need make sure the users know what the scores stand for, and create a profile page for the users so that they can recall what their profile name is and what games they have been playing.
+I also think it's really important that you create this demo video and make sure that the video contains clear, concise instructions on how to use your product.
+This will not be obvious to your end-users and therefore a step by step walkthrough of the different pages and features of the application should be provided.</td>
 </tr>
 <tr>
  <td><img src="/Logo/user_simon.jpg" width=45%>